Skip to main content

 MDST 3115 Breaking Bad: Once Upon a Time with the Pests

 The course explores Breaking Bad through study of the show's narrative, characters, and formal design.
-Topics examined include: socio-economic anxieties and spiritual longings in contemporary America; the political and religious implications of addiction to speed (technological and pharmacutical); the show as revisionary Puritan narrative and revisionary Western; the problem of being bugged; the desire to get away with it; the poetry of W.W.
+Topics examined include: socio-economic anxieties and spiritual longings in contemporary America; the political and religious implications of addiction to speed (technological and pharmaceutical); the show as revisionary Puritan narrative and revisionary Western; the problem of being bugged; the desire to get away with it; the poetry of W.W.

 MDST 3120 Global Media & Cybersecurity

-This course will use cases from around the world to examine the relationship betweeen media and cybersecurity.
+This course will use cases from around the world to examine the relationship between media and cybersecurity.
 The course will analyze criminal hacks of media production companies, how cybercrimes are represented in popular media, and how media use exposes users to risk of cybercrimes.
 Media Policy and Ethics Concentration.

 MDST 3140 Mass Media and American Politics [cross-listed with PLAP 3140]